 Top 10 Butterfly Host Plants to Attract Pollinators

 Ready to take butterfly gardening to the next level?
-Plant butterfly host plants to give caterpillars a place to grow!
+Plant butterfly host plants to give caterpillars food to eat and a place to grow through their lifecycle.

 Nectar plants give butterfly gardens a powerful boost.
 But they’re not the only key to drawing pretty pollinators to your yard.
-As your favorite winged beauties transition through their life cycle, many lay eggs on the undersides of specific plants—hosts.
+As your favorite winged beauties transition through their life cycle, many lay eggs on the undersides of specific host plants.
+And butterflies do most of their eating during their larval phase as caterpillars, feeding exclusively on the leaves of host plants specific to their species.
 Many people know monarchs need milkweed, but there are many other butterfly host plants you should consider adding to your garden.
 By incorporating some of these, you’ll attract a wider variety of butterflies to your backyard.
-And now they just might stick around!
+And they just might stick around!

 Passiflora, Zones 5 to 9

-Passionflower is a perfect butterfly-friendly vine.
+Passionflower is a perfect butterfly-friendly vining host plant.
 It climbs 15 to 50 feet and will thrive in full sun or part shade.
 If you’re starting this beauty from seed or small nursery plants, be prepared to provide support for its tendrils to cling and wind.
 After that, you won’t need to put in much effort to enjoy the blooms of this climber.

-Butterfly benefits: Several fritillary caterpillars mow down on passionflower.
+Butterfly benefits: Several fritillary caterpillars munch on passionflower.
 A couple of common ones are the gulf fritillary and the variegated fritillary.

 Alcea rosea, Zones 2 to 10

 If you want to make an impact in your garden, this tall butterfly host plant is an easy choice.
 It comes in many colors, attracts an array of insects and can reach up to 8 feet in height.
 Plant hollyhocks in full sun and along a fence or wall for stability.